witheve/docs/tutorials/quickstart.eve.md

 - Eve programs are made up of blocks.
 - Data are represented by records, key value pairs associated to a unique ID.
-- There are three actions associated with records: search, bind, and commit.
+- There are two sections of a block: one where you search for records, and one where you bind or commit records.
 - Blocks update records automatically to reflect changes in data.
 - Bound records are replaced when data changes, while committed records must be removed manually.
 - Records are unique, uniqueness is determined by a record's attributes and their values.